radams15/CircuitTesterDocs/Design/docs/algorithms.md

 - Shrinking and compressing the image to save space.
 - Encoding the image to base64.
 - Adding to an "image" key in the json file.

+Although this will be slow to save and load, as well as increasing the size of the save files considerably from around 1KiB to nearer 1MiB

 \newpage